apostrophecms/apostrophe-documentation/modules/apostrophe-docs/server-apostrophe-cursor.md

 made available via `cursor.get('totalPages')`.

 Not chainable.

+If called without a callback, returns a promise.
 ### toArray(*callback*)
 Invokes callback with `(err, docs)` where
 `docs` is an array of documents matching the query.
 Not chainable.

+If called without a callback, returns a promise.
 ### toMongo(*callback*)
 Invokes callback with `(err, mongo)` where
 `mongo` is a MongoDB self.
 You can use this